 Professor Deyonne Bryant reflects on effort to incorporate diversity and inclusion in curriculum

 The team from Wheaton’s Curriculum Committee, Office of the Provost, and Diversity, Equity and Access Leadership has been working collaboratively to advance the learning goals of the previously created Infusion initiative that is now a part of the new Compass Curriculum, which began this fall for the Class of 2024 and beyond.
 Infusion aims to analyze the structures and categories that influence opportunity and identity—including race, gender, economic status, ability, sexuality and religion in the United States as well as globally—and to incorporate consideration of all into college departments, courses and programs.
-This semester, magazine editor Sandy Coleman checked in with Professor of English Deyonne Bryant to learn more about the history of Infusion and its importance.
+This semester, magazine editor Sandy Coleman checked in with Associate Professor of English Deyonne Bryant to learn more about the history of Infusion and its importance.
 Bryant, who has been a faculty member for 20 years, served as curriculum coordinator from 2006 to 2007 and worked with each of the academic departments in establishing departmental goals for Infusion, which was initially adopted in 2001.
 She also has served on several committees and subcommittees devoted to campus-wide multiculturalism and curricula diversity.

 Give us a little background about Infusion.